natdlc/udemy-react/README.md

 - component renders n times, n instances of useState generates
 - why const? we don't redeclare and change value of variable, react does it for us
 - _ONE STATE_ is possible, not as common as multiple useStates
-- - when using a state's previous value while updating it to a new one inside the state updater function, **ALWAYS** use the callback function form with the "prevState" parameter, **WHY?** to ensure that you always operate on the latest state snapshot, this is because React **SCHEDULES** state updates, it doesn't perform them instantly.
+- when using a state's previous value while updating it to a new one inside the state updater function, **ALWAYS** use the callback function form with the "prevState" parameter, **WHY?** to ensure that you always operate on the latest state snapshot, this is because React **SCHEDULES** state updates, it doesn't perform them instantly.
+- state changes are the only way to make a component re-render, regardless if it comes from context, or arrives to a prop in the lowest level component
+- if a state changes in a component, all child components will be re-rendered, regardless if that child component receives the state value via props / context, as long as it is within the top level component where state is declared

 <---> ! <---> <---> ! <---> <---> ! <---> <---> ! <---> <---> ! <--->